filecoin-station/zinnia/docs/architecture-decision-records/2023-01-switching-to-deno-core.md

 It does not provide any platform APIs like networking and filesystem access.

 The host provides a set of `ops` (operations) implemented as Rust functions.
-`deno_core` takes care of binding these Rust functions to v8 runtime, exposing them to the JavaScript world.
+`deno_core` takes care of binding these Rust functions to the v8 runtime and exposing them to the JavaScript world.
 The bindings also seamlessly convert between JavaScript and Rust types, e.g. `number[]` and `Vec<f64>`.